 This article has all the information you need to master the Sendle booking process, how to choose the right size for your parcel and how the shipping cost is calculated.

-Sendle has one satchel size, and five box or satchel sizes available – however keep in mind that each size has both a cubic volume limit, and unless you’re taking advantage of The Unlimited Satchel offer, and a weight limit.
+Sendle has one satchel size and five box sizes available – however keep in mind that each size has both a weight and cubic volume limit.

 - Satchel - up to 500g and 2L/A4 (You can also use this option to book The Unlimited Satchel - no weight limit up to 2L/A4 when using Sendle’s compostable A4 Satchels)

 - Handbag - up to 1kg and 4L

 - Shoebox - up to 3kg and 12L

 - Briefcase - up to 5kg and 20L